Man o' War: Stud record

 During his lifetime, over 500,000 people signed the guest book at Faraway Farm and as many as 1.5 million are estimated to have visited him there.
 His longtime groom, Will Harbut, would lead the stallion out on display and proudly proclaim his charge's many accomplishments.
 Man o' War and Harbut were featured together on the cover of the Saturday Evening Post in 1941.
 This photograph inspired a popular collectors' plate, "Forever Friends", by equine artist Fred Stone.

 Man o' War was the leading sire in North America of 1926 and was runner-up in 1928, 1929 and 1937.
 The Jockey Club credits him with 62 stakes winners from 381 named foals.
 Riddle restricted Man o' War's book to about 25 mares a year, most of which were owned by him or his friends and family.
 Though many breeding experts believe that Riddle did not breed the stallion to enough good mares (especially after the first five seasons), he still sired many leading horses.
 Man o' War's first crop included three horses who were considered champions: American Flag (Belmont Stakes), Florence Nightingale (Coaching Club American Oaks) and Maid at War (Alabama Stakes).
 His second crop was highlighted by Crusader, who won the Belmont Stakes in 1926 and was largely accepted as the best racehorse of 1926.
-Among Man o' War's other famous offspring were 1929 Kentucky Derby winner Clyde Van Dusen, Battleship (who won the 1938 English Grand National steeplechase), and War Admiral, the 1937 Triple Crown winner and the second official Horse of the Year.
+Among Man o' War's other famous offspring were 1929 Kentucky Derby winner Clyde Van Dusen, Battleship (who won the 1934 American Grand National and the 1938 English Grand National steeplechase) the only horse who has accomplished this record, and War Admiral, the 1937 Triple Crown winner and the second official Horse of the Year.
 Another of his offspring, Hard Tack, sired Seabiscuit, who was Horse of the Year in 1938.